-Caherdaniel is named after Daniel O’Connell, and is located halfway around the Ring of Kerry, making it an ideal resting point in your journey.
+Caherdaniel is located halfway around the Ring of Kerry, making it an ideal resting point in your journey.
 It is surrounded by magnificent beaches; Caherdaniel is one mile from Derrynane Beach.

 You can also read about the history of the site before your visit.

 Find out about Muiris ‘Hunting-Cap’ O’Connell who inherited the house in 1770, and who later brought his nephew, Daniel, to live there.